contentful/slash-developers/docs/javascript/tutorials/using-js-cda-sdk.md

 :[Getting started tutorial intro](../../_partials/getting-started-intro.md)

+This article details how to get content using the [JavaScript CDA SDK](https://github.com/contentful/contentful.js).

 ## Setting up the client

 First you need to get the SDK and include it in your project.